thaaraak/ESP32-WebServer/README.md

     4. React.js frequency control UI

+Configuration:
-* Set the Partition table to Custom Partition Table CSV with file name 'partitions.csv'
+    1. Set the Partition table to Custom Partition Table CSV with file name 'partitions.csv'

-* Set the SPIFFS maximum name length to 64
+    2. Set the SPIFFS maximum name length to 64

-* Edit the SSID and password for your wifi
+    3. Edit the SSID and password for your wifi